St. Thomas More Collegiate: Athletics

 Both the Varsity Boys and Girls basketball teams participate in the BC Catholic Basketball Championship, one of the largest tournaments in the province of BC.
 The school has a long-lasting rivalry between nearby Catholic schools Vancouver College and Notre Dame Regional Secondary School.

 Arts

 Despite having earned a reputation as a "jock-oriented" school, it is also recognized for its academic program and its fine and performing arts programs which include instrumental and choral music, vocal jazz, drama, visual arts, and media arts.
-This program is one of the finest in Canada.

-Clubs & groups
+Clubs and groups

 With more than 20 clubs, STMC offers a wide variety of clubs and extracurricular activities.
 STMC is mainly known for their football and basketball clubs, winning several rewards for both.

 Student government

 Every year, students from each grade level are elected to a student council for the following school year by their peers.
 The student government organizes school events, such as dances, pep rallies, and fundraisers.